Skip to main content

 In my case, I'm pretty much an emotional investor for some time.
 I've made bad mistakes due to a bad temperament.
 I even allowed someone to buy in credit thinking only about the returns and not the risks.
 I nearly entered pyramid scams because of emotions.
 I decided that cost averaging might be the best for me.
 Besides, my horizon might be either two years, three years, five years, or even ten years.
 Buffett's strategy is pretty much in the long term.
 That is, never expect to get rich quick.
 Having my MBA is useless if I've got a bad temperament.
 As Buffett says, temperament wins over intelligence.
 Nobody should get the pleasure of being for the crowd or against it.
 Follow the right, not the crowd or those against the crowd.
 I need to be careful not to prematurely sell any funds just because of a slight increase.

 Some people manage to time the buying low and selling high strategy.
 They may have learned to time the market well.
 I guess such people aren't that emotionally carried.
 Still, I think there's wisdom in setting a reasonably small sum of money for a monthly investment and doing a lump sum during a crash.
-It would be like investing PHP 1,000.00 per month on a regular then getting PHP 5,000.00 for the crash, then when prices rise up a bit, invest PHP 1,000.00 again every month.
-It's value cost averaging.
-Though, as said, invest the money that's not needed for now.
+It would be like investing PHP 1,000.00 per month on a regular then getting PHP 5,000.00 for the crash, and then when prices rise up a bit, investing PHP 1,000.00 again every month.
+It's value-cost averaging.
+Invest the money that's not needed for now.
 But a beginner may want to think, "Invest only what you can afford to lose." because mistakes are bound to happen.
 These mistakes can happen such as impulse selling.
-Instead, investing by cost averaging (for a set period of time) means would mean reducing losses.
-Though, I'd believe that saying to invest only what you can afford to lose can be very self-defeating (read here).
+Instead, investing by cost averaging (for a set period) would mean reducing losses.
+However, I'd believe that saying to invest only what you can afford to lose can be very self-defeating (read here).
 I used to believe that back then while ironically getting defeated by bad credit

 Right now, I'm not going to argue too much about it.
 Some people have better risk management styles.
 In my case, cost averaging might be the best way for the more risk-averse and emotional type.
 I want to invest in the long term.
 I do lump sum only when prices are super low.
 However, I do cost averaging as much as possible to reduce the risk due to daily fluctuations.
 Hopefully, I can take Buffett's advice to heart and practice it consistently.